 Car Accident Attorney

 That is why I am here.
-I have seen many auto accidents in my days as a personal injury attorney in Los Angeles, California, and I know what needs to be done at the scene of the accident, as well as after, so that you can recover physically and financially.
+I have seen many auto accidents in my days as a personal injury attorney in Los Angeles, San Francisco, Fresno, and Stockton and I know what needs to be done at the scene of the accident, as well as after so that you can recover physically and financially.

 What is the very first thing you should do after a vehicle accident?